Please check this page periodically for further information about the library response to the COVID 19 illness.

 The Paul Memorial Library is now open by appointment.

 To make an appointment, call 778-8169 or email firstname.lastname@example.org .

-Appointments will be for one hour, and are limited to two persons at a time.
+Appointments will be for up to one hour, and are limited to two persons at a time.

 Please note: All our shelves are available for browsing, but toys and crafts have been removed to limit potential spread of germs.

 Patrons visiting the library should maintain good social distancing practices and we respectfully ask that you wear a mask or other face covering.